GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 The _ct_ directory contains a [parser](/ct/Parser.h) that supports the C++ static analysis tools.
 Because these tools were developed to analyze RSC, the parser only supports the C++ language features that RSC uses.
-In fact, RSC's source code is currently the only test suite for the parser.
+In fact, RSC's source code is currently the only test suite for the `>parse` command.

-Before RSC can use anything that the parser does not support, the parser must be enhanced so that analyzing RSC's code is still possible.
-However, the goal is to enhance the parser to support things that RSC does not use, so that other projects can also use the static analysis tools.
+Before RSC can use anything that `>parse` does not support, the parser must be enhanced so that analyzing RSC's code is still possible.
+However, `>parse` should also be enhanced to support things that RSC does not use, so that other projects can also use the static analysis tools.
-To this end, you are welcome to request that missing language features be supported, and you are even _more_ welcome to implement them.
+To this end, you are welcome to request that missing language features be supported, and you are even _more_ than welcome to implement them.

 Enhancing the parser to support a language feature is not enough.
-It would be more accurate to say that the code is _compiled_; there is much that happens outside _Parser.h_.
-The `>parse` command actually has an option that causes it to emit pseudo-code for a stack machine, which is useful for checking whether the code was properly "understood".
+It would be more accurate to say that `>parse` actually _compiles_ the code; there is much that happens outside _Parser.h_.
+The `>parse` command actually has an option that causes it to emit pseudo-code for a stack machine, which is useful for checking whether the code was properly understood.
 Many static analysis capabilities require this level of understanding, and `>parse` even gathers information that a regular compiler would not.